aimsvich/spoonacular_api/README.md

 # spoonacular_api

 Planning a meal can be a challenge with the constraint on time and budget.
-To save time and money, this package helps find recipes and ingredients, and create a grocery list with a cost estimation using Spoonacular API.
+To save time and money, this package helps find recipes and ingredients, and create a grocery list with a cost estimate using Spoonacular API.

 ## Installation